saurabytes/MonarchMoneyTrendReport/README.md

 Trend Report (Compare This Period/Last Period) for Monarch Money

 Being a former Mint User and needing a Trend Report bad, I decided to learn JavaScript and create one myself this past weekend.
-I use a Trend Report to simply pace my Total Savings comparing where I am this year to where I was last year same date (or really I use of of this month) "Should I tone it down or can I spend more" type of report.
+I use a Trend Report to simply pace my Total Savings comparing where I am this year (end of month) to where I was last year (end of month) - "Should I tone it down or can I spend more" type of report.
 I'm able to just keep myself quickly on pace without the work of Goals or Budget setups, just go against last year how I want to throttle my spending & savings.

 This past weekend I was able to learn JavaScript and write a program to do what I needed.
 I am not a JavaScript programmer so don't laugh at the code.
 I added some extra work to have the same look and feel, so I used the current styles for both Light & Dark Mode.